 If you live in a home with sliding closet doors, consider switching them to bifold doors for better access to your closet.

 The first step is to measure your closet to determine which size doors you will need.
 After we measured, we shopped at both Home Depot and Lowe’s to see what closet doors would work for our closet size.

 At the time of construction, we knew we wanted bifold doors here, so our closet opening was built 60″ wide by 80″ tall to fit a standard size door.

 We purchased two sets 30″ wide of bifold closet doors from Lowe’s.
-There were a lot of choices, but we chose doors that were unfinished pine.
+There were a lot of choices, but we chose these folding closet doors that were unfinished pine.